 (2) Any notification provided herein to be given by the secretary-treasurer may be given by any person acting in behalf of or under the authority of the secretary-treasurer.

-(3) A reasonable attempt at notification shall constitute notification in compliance with this rule.
+(3) A reasonable attempt at notification constitutes notification in compliance with this rule.

-(4) A certificate by the secretary-treasurer as to compliance with this rule shall be conclusive upon the commission.
+(4) A certificate by the secretary-treasurer as to compliance with this rule is conclusive upon the commission.

 (G) Executive sessions.

 (2) A motion to hold an executive session shall state which of the one or more matters approved by division (G) of section 121.22 of the Revised Code will be considered at the executive session.
-The vote on the motion shall be by roll-call vote and in the case of the commission shall require at least five affirmative votes for adoption; and, in the case of a committee or subcommittee shall require the affirmative vote of a majority of a quorum of the committee or subcommittee.
+The vote on the motion shall be by roll-call vote and in the case of the commission requires at least five affirmative votes for adoption; and, in the case of a committee or subcommittee requires the affirmative vote of a majority of a quorum of the committee or subcommittee.